-Output protection differs form Locking output ports.
-Locking is a manual process which locks an output for all operators, whereas Output Protection is an automatic process designed to prevent accidental over-patching during operation, whilst retaining a smooth workflow.
+Output Protection differs from Local Lock of output ports.
+Local Lock is a manual process which locks an output for all operators of that console, whereas Output Protection is an automatic process designed to prevent accidental overpatching during operation, whilst retaining a smooth workflow.